MartijnBraam/python-isc-dhcp-leases/README.rst

                           # The key of the dict is the device mac address and the
                           # Value is a Lease object

-The Lease object has the following fields (only for IPv4 leases)
+The Lease object has the following fields (only for IPv4 leases):

 .. code:: python